manhofer/Line3Dpp/README.md

 * `.obj` file
 * `.txt` file

-The files are by default placed in the folder `<image_folder>/Line3D++/` and named according to the parameters that were used to create the result.
+The files are by default placed in the folder `<image_folder>/Line3D++/`, and named according to the parameters that were used to create the result.

 The `.stl` file can be opened e.g. in [Meshlab](http://meshlab.sourceforge.net/).
 If you do so, you should see a window which states "Post-Open Processing".
 You have to untick the option "Unify Duplicated Vertices" and press OK.
-Then switch to "Wireframe", "Hidden Lines" or "Flat Lines" modes and you should see a result.
+Then switch to "Wireframe", "Hidden Lines" or "Flat Lines" mode and you should see a result.

 The `.obj` file can be opened e.g. in [CloudCompare](http://www.danielgm.net/cc/).